instabot42/auto-fund/readme.md

 Ideally this will keep your funding costs down and minimise the rates you pay.

-The bot will continue to check at an interval of your choice to ensure you can make the most of any cheap funding that turns up.
+The bot will monitor the funding market, capturing any opportunities it can.

 ### Setup